tashish8o/QSLearningPlatform/README.md

-qslp-frontend contains the NextJS app qslp-frontend contains the backend
+qslp-frontend contains the NextJS app \n qslp-backend contains the backend